Skip to main content

 At bath day, for the females,

-Oft' times, when washed, hair was,
+Oft' times, when hair, washed, was,

-The bather, she would set the hair,
+The bather, she would set their hair,

 Give resident, a buzz.